bitcoin-s/bitcoin-s/docs/key-manager/key-manager.md

 val mnemonic = MnemonicCode.fromEntropy(entropy)

-//you can prinhatt the mnemonic seed with this println(mnemonic.words)
+//you can print that mnemonic seed with this println(mnemonic.words)
 ```